 The Shared Gift – something for a couple or a family

 Gifts that will bring people together like computer or board games, online movie subscriptions (Netflix, Disney), family passes to the movies, a show, event, theme park, balloon ride, whale watching or festival.
 Make them a picnic hamper, with a road map a selfie-stick for their phone and a scavenger hunt that leads them to a great picnic site for some great family photos.

 The Gift of Subscriptions, Memberships & Donations – of interest to the recipient

 To save them paying for it themselves!

-Magazines, online movie or television subscriptions, podcasts or online sites of interest to the recipient.
-Science or sports club memberships for kids (don’t forget our Gecko Eco Explorers programs!).
+Magazines, comic books, movie or game site memberships, podcasts or online sites of interest to the recipient.
+Science or sports club memberships for kids.

 If they’re struggling to make ends meet, maybe you could offer to pay a bill, or for groceries, a haircut, an outfit for a job interview or anything else you can afford to help with.